Rabies has been eliminated in the United Kingdom but there are still several illnesses and diseases that your puppy or dog can catch.

 Neutering, worming and flea treatment costs are not included above.

-When Can a Dog/Puppy be Taken Outside to Socialise After Vaccinations?
+How Soon After Vaccination Can a Dog/Puppy be Taken Outside to Socialise?

 As a general rule of thumb, your puppy will be immune to most of the diseases within 24 hours after the second injection and should be fully immune 2 weeks after it.